Develop5/PlaywrightAmazon/README.md

 If you have not done it by now, you need to create the tsconfig.json (npx -p typescript tsc --init).
 In this project particularly it was done before.

-ts-node is a very popular package in Typescrip world.
+ts-node is a very popular package in Typescript world.
 It allows us to run a test and get results without having to worry about file changes and compilation.

     npm install ts-node